Satsang (Deoghar): Activities

 Satsang has its own administrative office, free community kitchen (Anandabazar), charitable hospital, school, college, publishing house, pharmaceutical laboratory, engineering and mechanical workshop, carpentry unit, garage, Goshala (cowshed) and museums etc. Most of the related institutions are established in the premises of Satsang Ashram, the headquarters of the organization.
 The Ashramites work at these centers for the purpose of service to their Guru.

 Religious and spiritual activities

 A number of functions are celebrated by Satsang throughout the year.
-The birth anniversaries of Thakur Anukulchandra, his wife (Sree Sree Boromaa), his eldest son (Sree Sree Borda) and the current Acharyadev (Ashoke Chakravarty) are being celebrated in the Satsang Ashram.
+The birth anniversaries of Thakur Anukulchandra, his wife (Sree Sree Boromaa), his eldest son (Sree Sree Borda) and the current Acharyadev (Arkadyuti Chakravarty) are being celebrated in the Satsang Ashram.
 Other festivals related to the life events of Thakur Anukulchandra, Ritwik conferences are also being celebrated.
 Lacs of devotees from around the country and abroad arrive at the Ashram to attend the celebrations.
 Eminent personalities usually attend various Utsavs and functions at the Satsang Ashram.